-Dr. Taravella is a licensed clinical psychologist and divorce mediator with a private practice in New York.
+Dr. Taravella is a licensed clinical psychologist with a private practice in New York.
 He is also a Clinical Assistant Professor in the Department of Rehabilitation Medicine at NYU School of Medicine.
 His clinical work is based in cognitive-behavioral psychotherapy with psychodynamic theory, assisting clients with a variety of congenital, emotional, and traumatic disorders.
 As a mediator, he is skilled in working with clients to effectively communicate and collaborate together.

 Dr. Joe’s expertise lies in identifying and treating neurological, behavioral, and environmental problems that cause breakdown in a family, including bullying and children falling behind in school.
 Dr. Joe has been instrumental in getting families to achieve breakthroughs by revealing secrets in a safe and effective manner, and has created Dr. Joe’s Secret Box®, a breakthrough therapeutic tool used to help individuals, children, and families in crisis.